 Cyber Monday is the biggest online shopping day of the year.
 If you only have an online shop, now is the time to act!

-Use your SMS lists to make your followers aware of the great Cyber Monday deals they can find on your webshop.
+Use your SMS and RCS lists to make your followers aware of the great Cyber Monday deals they can find on your webshop.
 It's also a good idea to point out that today is the last chance to shop the bargains - otherwise they'll have to wait a year until next November before they find this kind of offer again (if that's the case of course).

 It can help give those last window shoppers the final push to press the buy button.

-4. Email to complement your BFCM SMS strategy
+4. Email to complement your BFCM strategy

 In the week leading up to Black Friday, you can send one or more emails to your followers teasing your upcoming offers and showcasing some of your bestsellers.